‘The Young And The Restless’ Comings And Goings: Amanda Meets Genoa City

 Mishael Morgan is back with a vengeance, but she is not Hilary Curtis this time around.
 SheKnows Soaps reported that Morgan is a new character named Amanda Sinclair.
 A lawyer, she is the one who represents the people fighting Devon (Bryton James) over Katherine Chancellor’s will.
 Amanda first showed up last week, but this week others in Genoa City will see her, including Mariah (Camryn Grimes), and things are bound to get crazy.
 The actress recently took to her social media to reveal that she’s been filming scenes at Y&R for two months, and she stayed mostly quiet on social media in order to keep the big surprise for fans when the Hilary look-alike showed up at Devon’s penthouse.

 A report from The Inquisitr revealed that Devon does not buy Amanda’s reasoning for coming to Genoa City.
-While Amanda claims she has no idea that she’s Devon’s late wife doppelganger, the Genoa City billionaire is not interested in hearing whatever Amanda is trying to sell him.
+While Amanda claims she has no idea that she is the doppelganger of Devon’s late wife, the Genoa City billionaire is not interested in hearing whatever Amanda is trying to sell him.
 Devon and Jill (Jess Walton) team up to fight whatever is going on with this new claim to the Chancellor fortune.
 It has something to do with Tucker and Chance Chancellor, and Devon has no intention of sitting idly by while all the good he’s done with his inheritance is taken away from him.

 View this post on Instagram